 If you owe IRS money, you now have extra time to use these funds on your own.

-“An additional three months will provide time for investing or using this money for other needs,” said Mark Wieder, one of the leaders of the real estate group at Anchin, Block & Anchin, an accounting firm.
+“The additional three months will provide time to invest or use this money for other needs,” said Mark Wieder, co-leader of the real estate group at the accounting firm Anchin, Block & Anchin.

 This can be especially useful for those left without work.

 The ability to pay taxes later may be especially useful for those who have lost their jobs or have faced wage cuts due to the coronavirus pandemic.